-- 1. UK Health Security Agency (UKHSA) first launched this National Norovirus and Rotavirus Bulletin in December 2020 to provide an overview of activity in England and temporarily replace the suspended Official Statistics national norovirus and rotavirus report.
-This monthly bulletin covers the 4 week period between 30 August and 26 September 2021 (reporting weeks 35 to 38).
-We are now moving to weekly reporting and the first weekly report will be published on Thursday 21 October 2021. - 2.
+- The UK Health Security Agency (UKHSA, previously Public Health England) first launched this National Norovirus and Rotavirus Bulletin in December 2020 to provide an overview of activity in England and temporarily replace the suspended Official Statistics national norovirus and rotavirus report.
+This weekly bulletin covers the 2 week period between 27 September and 10 October 2021 (reporting weeks 39 to 40). - 2.
 In England, decreased activity across all surveillance indicators continued through the first half of 2021, particularly for norovirus.
 The reasons for these reductions are considered to be multifactorial.
 The coronavirus (COVID-19) pandemic has led to many changes which have likely had a negative impact on surveillance indicators, but which have likely also resulted in reduced norovirus and rotavirus transmission. - 3.
-However, norovirus laboratory reports have been increasing since week 25 of 2021 and during weeks 35 to 38 the total number of reports was 37% higher than the average of the same period in the previous 5 seasons pre-COVID-19.
-The total number of reported enteric virus (EV) outbreaks has also been steadily increasing since week 14, 2021, the cumulative number of EV outbreaks reported up to week 38 of the 2021/2022 season is 35% higher than the average of the previous 5 seasons prior to the emergence of COVID-19.
-During weeks 34 to 38 the majority of outbreaks have been reported in educational settings (61%), particularly nurseries, whereas during the same period in the previous 5 seasons most reported outbreaks occurred in care home settings (65%).
-It is possible that further unusual or out of season increases in norovirus activity could be seen in the coming months1.
-Therefore, the National Norovirus Surveillance Team will continue to closely monitor all available surveillance data to ensure early detection of any unusual norovirus activity, including potential novel strain emergences or replacement events. - 4.
+However, norovirus laboratory reports have been increasing since week 25 of 2021 and during weeks 39 and 40 the total number of reports was 12% higher than the average of the same period in the previous 5 seasons pre-COVID-19.
+The total number of reported enteric virus (EV) outbreaks has also been steadily increasing since week 14, 2021, the cumulative number of EV outbreaks reported up to week 40 of the 2021/2022 season is 28% higher than the average of the previous 5 seasons prior to the emergence of COVID-19.
+Throughout the 2021/2022 season to date the majority of EV outbreaks have been reported in educational settings rather than care homes which were the most frequently reported setting during the same period in the 5 previous seasons pre-COVID-19.
+The National Norovirus Surveillance Team will continue to closely monitor all available surveillance data to ensure early detection of any further unusual norovirus activity, including potential novel strain emergences or replacement events. - 4.
 UKHSA's Enteric Virus Unit (EVU) provides a norovirus characterisation service to support national surveillance and monitor the diversity of circulating strains.
 To enable effective molecular surveillance during this period it is crucial that samples are obtained from suspected norovirus cases or outbreaks for laboratory confirmation and then norovirus-positive samples are referred on to EVU for characterisation.